graymalkin/graymalkin.github.io/blog/allotment/winter-24.md

 We're going to try and buy used scaffolding boards to make the sides of the raised beds, but at about £15 per 3 m scaffolding board, and with a desire to make 3×1.5×0.5 beds, it'll be about £90 for the sides alone and another £20-ish for the corner posts, per raised bed!
 That cost is not in the spirit of cheap gardening that allotments promote.

+# January

+We had a slow January this year, and I didn't manage to get much done.
+Work travel and bad weather conspired to keep me away from the allotment.

+# February

+This was a bit better, I bought some 4x4 posts from a local timber merchant, and built a more solid base for the greenhouse frame to be anchored to.
+Sadly, following the winter storms it seems the supply of cheap/free greenhouse glass has dried up.
+We will have to wait until later in the year to scrounge some up.

 # Reference books
 On the recommendation of my mum I've picked up a couple of reference books, which happily I found in the local charity shop.
-Namely, _The Vegetable and Herb Expert_ and _The Fruit Expert_, both by D. G. Hessayon, totalling only £4!
+Namely, [_The Vegetable and Herb Expert_][herb expert] and [_The Fruit Expert_][fruit expert], both by D. G. Hessayon, totalling only £4!
 I remember that mum found the Vegetable Expert very useful when she started on her allotment, and now I'm a bit older I can see why.
 It's full of useful information about planting, but more importantly about common pests, how to identify them, and how to treat them.
 This will be invaluable while getting started at the allotment especially as pests are more rampant on allotments than in gardens.